Is Lasik Surgery Worth It? My Story

 @mfo – yeah, movies and night driving was what I needed them for mostly as well. but also sports. and I would always bump my eye and get a contact lodged in the back of my eye. no more. sports are so much better without glasses/contacts.

-11. Avatar myfinancialobjectives says:
+11. myfinancialobjectives says:

 Two of my coworkers just had lasik, and another friend of mine did as well.
 ALL THREE loved the results and reccomend it to anyone who is curious.